 The wait for cruise control, hill hold in Ola Electric scooters may get longer

-The wait for cruise control, hill hold in Ola Electric scooters may get longer1 min read .
-Updated: 09 Jan 2022, 10:18 AM IST
+The wait for cruise control, hill hold in Ola Electric scooters may get longer

 Ola Electric scooters already delivered to customers are reportedly missing some of the key features that the company had promised earlier.
 The EV maker has clarified that these features will be added in the next few months.